 Are There Limits to Laws That Prohibit Warrantless Searches?

-Search Concurrent to an Arrest
+Search Incident to an Arrest

 There have been cases involving drivers who consented to a search of their vehicle not knowing that a passenger or previous occupant of the vehicle had illicit items inside.
-As a rule, all occupants inside of a vehicle that is found to be carrying illegal contraband are arrested.
+Often, all occupants inside of a vehicle that is found to be carrying illegal contraband are arrested.
 Unwitting possession, or not knowing they were participating in an illegal act, is sometimes used as a defense in interstate drug stops and trafficking charges.

-The courts have ruled that there is no expectation of privacy for objects that are left in plain view of the public, even in situations where they are in a personal home or vehicle.
+Courts have ruled that there is no expectation of privacy for objects that are left in plain view of the public, even in situations where they are in a personal home or vehicle.
 If police can see evidence in plain sight, the law doesn’t require them to obtain a warrant to seize it.
 For example, drug paraphernalia left on a car seat and visible through a car window is not immune from police intrusion.

 The plain view exception gives law enforcement the ability to seize evidence in a warrantless search in certain situations involving a residence as well.
 Police called to a home to investigate a domestic disturbance, only to find marijuana plants growing in plain sight, can argue that they didn’t require a search warrant to seize them as evidence of a crime.